 Blood samples for lithium levels are generally drawn 12 hours after the last dose.
 Since dosage timing varies and some formulations are time-released, collection specifics may vary.

 The therapeutic range for lithium has been established at 0.6 - 1.2 mmol/L. Within this range, most people will respond to the drug without symptoms of toxicity.

-Response and side effects will be individual.
+Response and side effects vary among individuals.
 For some people with bipolar disorder, their condition will not be adequately treated at the low end of the therapeutic range.
 Others may experience excessive side effects at the upper end of the therapeutic range.
-Patients should work closely with their health care providers to find the dosage and concentration that works best for them.
+You should work closely with your healthcare practitioner to find the dose that works best for you.

 A variety of prescribed drugs, over-the-counter medications, and supplements can increase, decrease, or interfere with the concentrations of lithium in the blood.
 For more information, see MedlinePlus Drug Information: Lithium.

 Lithium levels and side effects can increase with the loss of salt and water from the body, such as may occur with a salt-free diet, excessive sweating, or with an illness that causes vomiting and diarrhea.
 To keep blood levels of lithium stable, the National Institutes of Health recommends drinking 8 to 10 glasses of water or other liquids each day, keeping salt and caffeine intake the same as before starting the drug, and avoiding alcohol.